Koredotcom/docs/docs/xo/searchai/content-sources/connectors/dropbox.md

 Set the Redirect URIs under the Settings tab to the following URL.

-SearchAssist Prod Redirect URI : [https://idp.kore.com/workflows/callback](https://idp.kore.com/workflows/callback?__hstc=59894770.28210ac89bd49725c54c92ebeabe794b.1663135555706.1715330815958.1715335858461.699&__hssc=59894770.2.1715335858461&__hsfp=659442714)
+Search AI Prod Redirect URI : [https://idp.kore.com/workflows/callback](https://idp.kore.com/workflows/callback?__hstc=59894770.28210ac89bd49725c54c92ebeabe794b.1663135555706.1715330815958.1715335858461.699&__hssc=59894770.2.1715335858461&__hsfp=659442714)

 ![Redirect URL](../images/dropbox/redirect-url.png "Redirect URI")

 Save the **App key** and **App secret** displayed on this page.
-These credentials are required for the configuration of the Dropbox connector in the SearchAssist application.
+These credentials are required for the configuration of the Dropbox connector in the Search AI application.

 ![App credentials](../images/dropbox/app-credentials.png "App Credentials")

-## Step 2: Configuring the Dropbox connector in the SearchAssist application
+## Step 2: Configuring the Dropbox connector in the Search AI application

 To complete the integration, log in to your Search AI application.
-Go to the Connectors under the Sources and select **Dropbox** connector.
-Provide the following config parameters on the **Authorization** tab and click Connect.
+Go to the **Connectors** under the **Sources** and select **Dropbox** connector.
+Provide the following config parameters on the **Authorization** tab and click **Connect**.

 * Name – Unique name for the connector
 * Authorization Type - Set to OAuth 2.0